DiptoSarkar182/galaxy_tech/README.md

 ## Features

 - **User Authentication:** Implemented with Devise gem.
-Users can sign up, log in, and log out.
+Users can sign up, log in, log out, confirm account, reset password, sign in with google.
 Passwords are securely hashed and stored.

 - **Product Catalog:** A wide range of PC components are listed.
 Each product has a detailed description, price, and image.